The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 \subsection{Selecting a Next Best View}

 \seclabel{sel-nbv}

-Next best views are selected to improve a scene observation while reducing the associated cost. \gls{see} selects a view with the most visible frontier points relative to its distance from the current sensor position.
+Next best views are selected to improve a scene observation while reducing the acquisition cost. \gls{see} selects views with the most visible frontier points relative to their distance from the current sensor position.
 This ratio penalizes views far from the current sensor position that can not observe more frontiers than closer views.
+Euclidean distance may differ significantly from the actual travel distance of the sensor on some platforms, but \gls{see} is platform agnostic and it therefore provides the best available estimate of travel cost between sensor positions.

 This greedy view selection behaviour may select a distant view with many visible frontier points that then requires the sensor to return to capture closer surfaces.
 This problem is avoided by requiring the chosen view to have visibility of the frontier point associated with the closest view proposal \figref{vis-lrat}.
 The closest view can have a very small travel distance so it is only selected when it has visibility of at least as many frontiers as any other potential view.